rust-lang/lang-team/src/decision_process/examples.md

 >
 > Did you consider reversing the polarity?
 Or the impact on the flux capacitor?

-At this point, rustbot updates the state:
+At this point, rustbot updates the state; Barbara's status of **hold** will link to her comment:

 > Hello! @Alan has proposed to merge this.
 This is a **reversible decision**,
 > which means that it will be affirmed once the "final comment period" of 10